varunpal72/churros/README.md

 npm WARN ENOENT ENOENT: no such file or directory, open '/blah/blah/blah/churros/src/core/package.json'
 ```

+> __PROTIP:__ Certain Firefox version are incompatible.
+You can find a compatible version [here](https://ftp.mozilla.org/pub/firefox/releases/45.0b7/mac/en-US/).
+Once you install, you will need to __immediately turn off automatic updates__.

 Lastly, if you don't have a personal ngrok account, you'll need to signup for a free account [here](https://dashboard.ngrok.com/user/signup).
 After you have signed up, you should have a personal ngrok auth token that you'll need to setup on your computer per their instructions.

 ## `churros` CLI